-During the middle 60's, a group of concerned citizens, including a number of nurses, approached the University regarding the establishment of a nursing program and after a great deal of study, it was decided that the Associate Degree program in nursing would be initiated.
+During the mid-sixties, a group of concerned citizens, including a number of nurses, approached the University regarding the establishment of a nursing program and after a great deal of study, it was decided that the Associate Degree program in nursing would be initiated.
 In January 1969, the first class was admitted.
 The desirability of establishing a baccalaureate program in nursing was discussed, and these discussions resulted in the establishment of a generic baccalaureate nursing program in 1974.
 Both programs continued to expand, thus providing northeast Arkansas with a source of competent nursing graduates.
 In 1978, plans were formulated which would enable the graduates of both associate degree and diploma programs to move more readily into the baccalaureate program.
-The Second Degree Accelerated BSN program admitted the first students in 2007.
+Several options are now available to allow for educational mobility for licensed nurses and paramedics including the LPN-AASN, Paramedic to AASN, LPN-BSN, and RN-BSN options.
+As the need for nurses continued to rise after the year 2000, the Second Degree Accelerated BSN program was developed and admitted its first students in 2007.

-Joint planning between ASTATE/AHEC-NE/UAMS in 1990 led to funding of the Master of Science in Nursing program.
-Courses are scheduled in a manner that allows the currently employed nurse to attend classes without interrupting employment status.
+Joint planning between A-STATE/AHEC-NE/UAMS in 1990 led to funding of the Master of Science in Nursing program.
+Courses were scheduled in a manner that allowed the currently employed nurse to attend classes without interrupting employment status.
+Now courses are offered online allowing even more flexibility for working nurses to advance their education and career as family nurse practitioner (FNP), Nurse Educator, Nurse Administrator, or Adult Gerontology Acute Care Nurse Practitioner (AGACNP).

-In 2014 the School of Nursing added the Doctor of Nursing Practice Program (DNP), a post-master's degree which is practice focused.
-Program graduates will be prepared for roles in direct care or indirect, systems-focused care.
+In 2014 the School of Nursing added the Doctor of Nursing Practice (DNP) Program, a postmaster's degree which is practice focused.
+Program graduates are prepared for roles in direct care or indirect, systems-focused care with emphasis in general DNP, education, or leadership.